Direction for a Healthy Corporate Culture: Top Warning Signs to Fix

 An Example of a Healthy Corporate Culture

-What You Can Do to Create a Healthy Corporate Culture
+What Leaders Can Do to Create a Healthy Corporate Culture

 The Bottom Line

-Our organizational alignment research shows that corporate culture accounts for 40% of the difference between high- and low-performing organizations.
-Culture is not just a soft asset — it drives organizational health, engagement, and sustainable performance.
+Our organizational alignment research shows that culture accounts for 40% of the performance difference between high- and low-performing organizations.
+A healthy corporate culture is not a soft asset.
+It is a measurable business advantage that influences employee engagement, customer loyalty, innovation, and financial performance.
+Organizations that deliberately establish and reinforce the right cultural direction are significantly better positioned to achieve sustainable results.

 Evaluate your Performance